CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

     * Bowtie2_, a tool for aligning reads to long reference sequences.
     * SAMtools_, utilities for manipulating alignments in the SAM format.
     * BCFtools_, utilities for variant calling and manipulating VCF/BCF files.
+This should be installed automatically as part of the SAMtools installation.
     * fastq-dump_, an SRA Toolkit utility for fetching samples from NCBI SRA.